17

 1000 350 1500

-The real values of the propagation distance with an earth's wave above ordinary soil (ε = 10, σ = 0.01MS/m) are closer to the distance "суша".
+The real values of the propagation distance with an earth's wave above ordinary soil (ε = 10, σ = 0.01MS/m) are closer to the distance "Land".
 Which allows you to draw an approximate zone of coating of a transmitter from Kaliningrad.
-You can expect coating in the daytime of the day of the entire baltic sea, and in land the range of the earth's wave is much smaller than above the sea.
+You can expect coating in the daytime of the day of the entire Baltic sea, and in land the range of the earth's wave is much smaller than above the sea.

 Day-Mw-Propagation